open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 </details>

 Users of OpenTelemetry need a way for instrumentation interactions with the OpenTelemetry API to actually produce telemetry.
-The OpenTelemetry SDK (henceforth referred to as the SDK) is an implementation of the OpenTelemetry API that provides users with this functionally.
+The OpenTelemetry Metrics SDK (henceforth referred to as the SDK) is an implementation of the OpenTelemetry API that provides users with this functionally.